HGARgG-0710/math-expressions.js/README.md

 ### 16.factorOut()

-This function allows you to factor out a number to the prime numbers.
-It might be VE-E-ERY handy, but not quite productive.
-That's why it takes not only a number, that shall be factored out, but also a boolean, representing the state of the function call(should or should it not be productive).
-If the number you try to factor out is bigger, than 10000, then I GREATLY recommend you to pass true as the second argument to the function, because without it function's running too slow.
+This function allows you to factor numbers.
+It might be very handy, but not very productive, so I don't recommend you using it with numbers, that are bigger than 50000 if time is what's needed very much in your application.
+With even bigger numbers it might get stuck for around a minute or so.

 ### 17.truncate()

 Truncates a passed numeric array(the first parameter) by count of numbers, that is equal function's second parameter(it is a number) multiplied by 2.
 Array is being truncated from it's "edges"(only stated count of percents of the biggest and the smallest numbers are deleted).

 #### Notice:

 Before truncating an array truncate() function sorts it from smallest to largest way.